edf-hpc/lpprof/README.md

 Lightweight Performance profiler using Linux perf_events.
 It combines *perf record* samples and *perf stat* hardware counters to provide raw and derived metrics.

 LPprof simplifies the use of perf with srun parallel launcher.
 It can also be used to profile a processus given its pid.
-In both cases it provides a performance summary with the following items:

 ## Example